AristideBH/directusVPN/README.md

     ```

 ### Tips
-If you happen to change the `PREFIX` varianle in `.env`, make sure to exclude the appropriate folder in `.gitignore`.
+- If you happen to change the `PREFIX` varianle in `.env`, make sure to exclude the appropriate folder in `.gitignore`.
+- To load a specific version of Directus (currently 10.4.2), edit the `Dockerfile`.

 ### Troubleshoot